-hostname — Local host name configuration file
+hostname — Local hostname configuration file

 system call.
 It should contain a single newline-terminated

 characters and no spaces or dots, and limits itself to the format allowed

-Depending on the operating system other configuration files might be checked for configuration of the host name as well, however only as fallback.
+Depending on the operating system, other configuration files might be checked for configuration of the hostname as well, however only as fallback.

 The simple configuration file format of

 /etc/hostname originates from Debian